spatie/typescript-transformer/README.md

 class Languages extends Enum{}
 ```

-And off course you can combine these directives giving the type a custom name and file:
+And off course you can combine these options giving the type a custom name and file:

 ```php
 /** @typescript Talen admin/types.d.ts **/